Industry Standard

 • Simpler pricing

-• Easier to compare
+• Easier comparison

 • Need secure storage